DeathSinger4221/Deaths-McBe-Packs/TP Items.md

 <div align="center">

 # [Download v1.9.0](https://www.mediafire.com/file/wxugqsvdzw7glzd/TP_Items_v1.9.0.mcpack/file)
+`The blue download text is clickable!
+It's a link.`

 Join my [**Discord Server**](https://discord.gg/bs66cpWkqf) for Support & Updates

 Here a [**YouTube Video**](https://youtu.be/LNbnUohyj9U) on how to use the Pack